Sonic1901/25Summer-Autoclicker/README.md

 # Python AutoClicker

 A versatile and customizable autoclicker and auto-key-presser built with Python and CustomTkinter.
 This application provides a clean, modern interface for automating mouse clicks and keyboard actions.
-Works only with the US QWERTY Layout.

 ![AutoClicker Screenshot](AutoClickerScreenshot.png)